rtlaceste/Pages/index.md

 ## Project 4 - Flask Application

-In this project I used Flask to set up a website's server side system.
+In this project I used Flask to set up a website's server side.
 The website can be found [here](https://rtlaceste.pythonanywhere.com/).

 ```python